andyfengc/andyfengc.github.io/_drafts/authentication tutorial 6 - oauth.md

 title: ASP.NET Identity authentication 8 - OAuth
 author: Andy Feng
 ---

 # Introduction
+Traditionally, applications create a local database for the users' accounts and credentials.
+Then, implement local authentication internally.
+However, local authentication can be bad for business:

+- sign up and create account for each application is tedious.
+- For enterprises with many apps, maintenance of separate user databases can easily become an administrative and security nightmare.

+A better solution to these problems is to delegate user authentication and provisioning to a dedicated, purpose-built service, called an Identity Provider (IdP).

 OAuth and OpenID Connect are the modern technologies for authenticating users.
 These techniques allow users to participate single-sign-on experience across one or more applications in the federated ecosystems.
 There are quite a few libs in the market.
+Also, Google, Facebook and Twitter, where many people on the internet are registered, offer such IdP services for their users.
+A consumer website can greatly streamline user onboarding by integrating login with these IdPs.
+Moreover, inside a enterprise, this would ideally be one internal IdP service, for employees and contractors to log into the internal applications.
+Centralisation has considerable benefits, such as easier administration and potentially faster development cycles for new apps.

 # Outline
 - OAuth